 While artificial intelligence is still some way off being able to perform all the tasks that human beings are capable of the technology has still come a considerable way in recent years.
-Currently artificial intelligence is capable of performing a number of largely mundane or repetitive tasks in various industries.
+Currently, artificial intelligence is capable of performing a number of largely mundane or repetitive tasks in various industries.

-An exchange-traded fund is common in securities trading where it acts as a marketable security that trade in the same way that stock trades on a stock exchange.
-Usually human beings in a trust company manage an exchange traded fund portfolio.
-In contrast this new ETF, which will be listed under MIND, will be managed by artificial intelligence, eliminating the need for human involvement.
+An exchange-traded fund is common in securities trading where it acts as a marketable security that trades in the same way that stock trades on a stock exchange.
+Usually, human beings in a trust company manage an exchange-traded fund portfolio.
+In contrast, this new ETF, which will be listed under MIND, will be managed by artificial intelligence, eliminating the need for human involvement.

 Working alongside human beings artificial intelligence is also able to speed up mundane tasks while providing a secure safety net.
 This is seen in the insurance sector where artificial intelligence is used to check insurance policies eliminating the risk that relevant information may be missed.

-It’s developer’s hope that MIND will work in a similar way.
-An artificial intelligence that is able to manage investments removes any investor bias and human emotion, which may affect decisions.
-One of the minds behind MIND is professor Junhee Seok, who is professor of Engineering at Korea’s University School of Engineering.#
+It’s the developer’s hope that MIND will work in a similar way.
+Artificial intelligence that is able to manage investments removes any investor bias and human emotion, which may affect decisions.
+One of the minds behind MIND is professor Junhee Seok, who is a professor of Engineering at Korea’s University School of Engineering.#

 He made a statement explaining that he hopes MIND “can make a significant change in the investment, and is able to cover the weaknesses of human intelligence which includes emotional decisions, as well as a human error that can occur.”